-In our Energy Storage Procurement study, the core evaluation included actual operations of the storage fleet in California.
-Most projects in this historical analysis utilize lithium-ion battery technology, but the fleet also includes pumped storage hydro, thermal energy storage, and alternative battery chemistries with durations up to 7 hours.
-See Attachment A of our report for details on our approach, assumptions, and key results of the benefit-cost analysis and project scoring.
+Most energy storage resources included in the CPUC Energy Storage Procurement Study's historical analysis utilize lithium-ion battery technology, but the set of resources analyzed includes pumped storage hydro, thermal energy storage, and alternative battery chemistries with durations up to 7 hours.
+See Attachment A (Benefit/Cost and Project Scoring of Historical Operations) of our report for details on our approach, assumptions, and key results of the benefit-cost analysis and project scoring.